aeeeeeep/aeeeeeep/README.md

 </p>

 - Skills: 💻CS / 📷Photography / 🍳Cooking
-- 🌱 I’m currently studying and researching ML sys and MCP.
+- 🌱 I’m currently studying and researching ML SYS and Context Engine.
 - 📧 How to reach me: aeeeeeep \AT proton\。me
 - 😄 Pronouns: aep